Switching from network-level to account-level tracking

 - Network-level conversion rules will no longer pick up events that are now firing with just the Account ID.

-- Create account-level audiences (for example: "Visited Brand A site", "Added to cart on Brand B", etc.).
+- Define your audience rules based on pixel events (for example: "Visited Brand A site", "Added to cart on Brand B", etc.).

 Summary